 Buffalo Domestic Violence Lawyer

-Putting our extensive experience to work for you to expose false allegations and overzealous prosecutors
+Putting our extensive domestic violence experience to work for you to expose false allegations and overzealous prosecutors

 The state of New York takes domestic violence crimes very seriously.
 Domestic violence is a criminal offense committed against a spouse, a former spouse, a person you live with, a person you have a child with or a person with whom you have intimate relations.
-Buffalo Domestic Violence Lawyer Arthur L. Pressman, Attorney at Law has been defending clients who are charged with domestic violence for more than 27 years in the New York area.
+Buffalo domestic violence lawyer Arthur L. Pressman, Attorney at Law has been defending clients who are charged with domestic violence for more than 30 years in the New York area.
 We ensure that your rights are fully protected and that you receive fair treatment.

 Types of Domestic Violence in New York